sumit25mim10015-byte/digital-literacy-project/report/Project_Report.md

 In the next four years, I plan to regularly update my profiles, add new projects, and improve my skills.
 These platforms will help me grow professionally and prepare for future job opportunities.

+## Task 3 – Platforms

+In this task, I explored coding and collaboration platforms.
+I used HackerRank to solve a beginner-level problem called "Solve Me First".
+This helped me understand basic problem-solving and how coding platforms work.

+I also created a Google Form quiz on digital literacy with five questions.
+The form included both multiple-choice and short-answer questions.
+I shared the form and viewed responses using Google Sheets.

+This task helped me understand how online platforms can be used for learning, practice, and collaboration.
+In the future, I will continue using coding platforms to improve my programming skills and Google tools for academic work.

 ## Task 4 – Email Etiquette

 In this task, I learned how to write professional emails and maintain proper online communication.
 I wrote two emails: one to a professor requesting an assignment extension and another to apply for an internship.